Meet Eleanor, the founder of and lead Peer Support Specialist at Mood Mend.

 of Narrative Therapy.

-For more: My Story; Mission, Vision & Values; Coaching vs. Psychotherapy; the Mechanics of the Process/How it Works; Mood Disorders; Recovery
+For more: My Story; Mission, Vision & Values; Peer Support Mentoring vs. Psychotherapy; the Mechanics of the Process/How it Works; Mood Disorders; Recovery